exoplatform/exo-documentation/docs/ManageTasks.rst

-.._NewTasks:
+.. _NewTasks:

 ========================
 New Tasks Application
 ========================

-.. note:: At the moment of writing this documentation, new tasks application represents ony a preview of the tasks application.
+.. note:: At the moment of writing this documentation, new tasks application represents only a preview of the tasks application.
           This preview app cohabits currently with the tasks application and could be used normally without any modification.

 With eXo Platform 6.1, Tasks application has been made a new skin for more confortable and user-friendly usage.